jpcaparas/superpowers-laravel/README.md

 ## SessionStart Preview

-Below shows the startup message rendered when this plugin detects a Laravel repository.
-The assistant adapts guidance based on whether Sail is available.
+Below shows the startup message rendered when this plugin detects Laravel apps.
+The assistant now supports monorepos and adapts guidance based on which app is active and whether Sail is available.

 ### When Sail is detected - use Sail wrappers